KUL-Thesis-EOG/plotter/README.md

-# Arduino Serial Oscilloscope - Experiment Recorder
+# Arduino Serial Oscilloscope - Simplified

 A PyQt6-based application that functions as a dual-channel oscilloscope for Arduino signals while recording experimental data.

 ## Overview

 This application provides a real-time visualization and recording system for analog signals from an Arduino.
-It features dual-channel oscilloscope displays, comprehensive control panels, participant management, and experimental data recording capabilities.
+It features dual-channel oscilloscope displays, basic control panels, participant management, and experimental data recording capabilities.

 ![Application](images/App.png)